Madison v. Alabama: Decision

-In a 5-3 opinion, authored by Justice Kagan, the Court held that the Eighth Amendment may permit executing a prisoner even if he or she cannot remember committing his or her crime, but it may prohibit executing a prisoner who suffers from dementia or another disorder, rather than psychotic delusions.
+In a 5-3 opinion, authored by Justice Kagan, the Court held that the Eighth Amendment may permit executing a prisoner even if he or she cannot remember committing his or her crime, but it may prohibit executing a prisoner who has dementia or another disorder, rather than psychotic delusions.
 The Court held that if a prisoner is unable to rationally understand the reasons for his sentence, the Eighth Amendment forbids his execution.

 Justice Alito in dissent, joined by Justice Thomas and Justice Gorsuch, would not have reached this question, stating that Madison presented only the first question (whether a state can execute a prisoner who cannot remember committing his crime) in his petition.

 The Court remanded the case for the lower court to determine whether Madison was able to rationally understand the reasons for his sentence.

 On Saturday, February 22, 2020, Vernon Madison died at the age of 69.
 He was never executed.
 Officials did not cite a cause of death, but they did say that foul play was unlikely.
 News reports said shortly after his death that results of an autopsy were pending.